preslavrachev/myblog-hugo/content/post/2019/implementing-a-functional-style-builder-in-go.md

 What do we have here?
 One of the revelations for every new Go programmer is that everything in Go can be a type, including functions.
 In our case, we specify a type called `Decorator`, to which we pass an instance of `MyStruct`, it performs some modifications on it, and returns the modified instance.

---
-Side note: the use of a pointer makes the example simpler.
+<small>*Side note:* the use of a pointer makes the example simpler.
 It is also safe-enough, since the `MyStruct` instance will not be accessible until the final build step.
-Still, if you prefer [pure functions](https://en.wikipedia.org/wiki/Pure_function), the example should be equally easy to implement using value-copying.
+Still, if you prefer [pure functions](https://en.wikipedia.org/wiki/Pure_function), the example should be equally easy to implement using value-copying.</small>
---

 The really ingenious thing of thinking about a function as a type, is that we can reuse the type, and what's even more grounbreaking, add functionality to it.
 Check this out: